 Maine is one state where the use of cell phones by drivers is limited in certain circumstances.
 For instance, there is a ban on text messaging that applies to all drivers.
 If you can prove the other driver in your case was texting when the accident occurred, you’ll have a strong basis for your personal injury claim.
 There is also a complete cell phone ban for drivers with either an intermediate license or learner’s permit.
 However, there is no hand-held or school bus driver ban, which has been passed in some states.

 No matter the cause of your car accident, you want to be sure that you’re protecting your rights as fully as possible, which is why the most important step to take after a car accident caused by cell phone is hiring an attorney from Lowry & Associates.

-The injury attorneys at Lowry & Attorneys have the legal experience necessary to work on your case, and we will do everything that we can to fight for you.
+The experienced attorneys at Lowry & Attorneys have the legal experience necessary to work on your case, and we will do everything that we can to fight for you.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.